Tales of The Lazy Star Gazer ©

 The Any Track Unit, 1994

-Clock drives for any type of telescope.
+A universal micro computer controlled Clock drive for any type of telescope.
 Why should I have to work to keep an object centered in my eyepiece.

 "Go To" motorized telescopes Hey, if the computer knows where to point the scope, I won't spend the energy to stop it.